 - The driver of the passenger’s vehicle, when that driver caused the accident – including multi-vehicle accidents or a single-vehicle accident involving the driver’s and passenger’s vehicle

-- The driver of another vehicle who negligently or recklessly collided with the vehicle the passenger was in
+- The driver of another vehicle negligently or recklessly collided with the vehicle the passenger was in

 - The passenger’s own auto insurance policy under personal injury protection (PIP) or uninsured/underinsured motorist (UM/UIM) coverage

-Other parties an injured passenger may file a claim against include an employer if the at-fault driver was driving in the course and scope of their employment at the time of the accident, a governmental agency if the road was defective, or a manufacturer if an automotive defect was to blame.
+Other parties an injured passenger may file a claim against including an employer if the at-fault driver was driving in the course and scope of their employment at the time of the accident, a governmental agency if the road was defective, or a manufacturer if an automotive defect was to blame.

 Can an Injured Passenger File a Claim Against the Driver’s Insurance?